Programs for Teachers & Schools

 *NEW: Limited time exhibit-related programs in the new Dorsay Community & Heritage Centre, and the H2Whoa!
 Groundwater Festival.

-Limited Time Exhibit Programs
+New Limited Time Field Trip Programs

 Book early to experience these restricted availability programs.
-Combine with a program in the museum village to make a full day excursion.
+Combine with a program in the museum village to make a full day excursion

 Field Trip Programs and Recommended Grade Levels